 Any research project meeting the criteria of sections #1 (Aim of the call) and #2 (Call topic) is eligible for funding.

 Applications from individual researchers or research groups are welcome.
 Investigators (national or international) involved in translational research on lymphoma are invited to submit a research proposal.
 In particular, collaborative research proposals from various scientific groups (national and/or international) with complementing expertise are encouraged to apply for a research grant.

 The main applicant must be employed by a university, university hospital or research organization.

 3.2 Submission of proposal (use Lymph & Co application form)

-Applications should be submitted using the grant application form available on the Lymph&Co website.
+Applications should be submitted using the Lymph&Co grant application form.

 There will be a two-stage submission procedure for applications: pre-proposals and full proposals.
-The call is scheduled to open on 5 April 2021.
-The deadline for submitting the pre-proposals is on 8 June 2021.
+The call is scheduled to open on 3 July 2023.
+The deadline for submitting a pre-proposal is 7 September 2023.
 The Scientific Advisory Board of Lymph&Co will carry out a scientific evaluation according to specific evaluation criteria.
-Based on this central evaluation, selected consortia will be invited to submit a full proposal by 27 October 2021 after filling in the submission form on the Lymph&Co website.
+Based on this central evaluation, selected consortia will be invited to submit a full proposal by 11 January 2024.

 Publication of the Lymph&Co Call

 Full proposal invitations sent to project coordinators